Zoho Corporation

-Zoho Corporation is an Indian multinational technology company that makes cloud-based business software.
-Its core products include workplace productivity and collaboration software, customer relationship management (CRM) software, and business management tools.
-The company was founded in 1996 by Sridhar Vembu and Tony Thomas as AdventNet, Inc., in New Jersey.
+Zoho Corporation is an Indian multinational technology company that develops cloud-based business software, including workplace productivity and collaboration software, customer relationship management (CRM) software, and business management tools.
+Its main products include Zoho CRM, Zoho One, Zoho Workplace and Zoho Books.
+The company also operates ManageEngine, which develops enterprise IT management and security software.

-Zoho is headquartered in Chennai, Tamil Nadu, India, and has offices in 80 countries, with its US headquarters located in Austin, Texas.
-As of 2023, Sridhar Vembu's sister Radha Vembu and brother Sekar Vembu own 47.8% and 35.2% of the company, respectively, while co-founders Tony Thomas and Sridhar Vembu hold 8% and 5% stakes.
+Founded in 1996 as AdventNet, the company initially developed network management software and adopted the Zoho Corporation name in 2009.
+It is headquartered in Chennai, Tamil Nadu, and remains privately held, having grown without external investment.

+In January 2025, co-founder Shailesh Kumar Davey succeeded Sridhar Vembu as CEO, while Vembu became chief scientist.
+By February 2026, Zoho had more than one million paying organizations and 150 million users worldwide.

 History

 From 1996 to 2009, the company was known as AdventNet, Inc., founded in New Jersey, US, and initially provided a network management software called WebNMS.

 AdventNet expanded operations into Japan in 2001 and shifted focus to small and medium businesses (SMBs).
 In 2002, the company started its enterprise IT management software division known as ManageEngine.

 Zoho CRM was released in 2005, along with Zoho Writer, the company's first office suite product.
 Zoho Projects, Creator, Sheet, and Show were released in 2006.
 It expanded into the collaboration space with the release of Zoho Docs and Zoho Meeting in 2007.
-In 2008, the company added invoicing and mail applications, reaching one million users by August of that year.
+In 2008, the company added invoicing and mail applications.
 In 2009, the company was renamed Zoho Corporation after its online office suite.
 The company remains privately owned.

 In 2014, Zoho had its first annual user conference, called Zoholics, in India.
 In 2017, Zoho launched Zoho One, a platform of over 40 integrated applications.
-In 2020, it launched Zoho Workplace, a suite combining its existing productivity, collaboration and communication software.
+In 2020, it launched Zoho Workplace, a suite combining its existing productivity, collaboration, and communication software.

 In 2023, ERP software company Gofrugal, founded by Sridhar Vembu's brother Kumar Vembu, merged with Zoho.
-Later that year, Zoho claimed it had more than 100 million users.

 In 2025, Zoho announced the launch of its large language model, Zia, for enterprise AI applications.

+Following a government tender won by Zoho in September 2023, all 1.2 million email accounts of Indian central government employees were migrated from the NIC-based system to Zoho Mail by 2025, while office productivity tools were shifted to the Zoho Workplace suite.

+In January 2025, co-founder Shailesh Kumar Davey succeeded Sridhar Vembu as group CEO, while Vembu transitioned to the role of chief scientist to focus on research and development.
+In January 2026, Zoho launched Zoho ERP, an enterprise resource planning product developed at its Kumbakonam, Tamil Nadu office.
+The same month, the company opened its first data centers in the United Arab Emirates, in Dubai and Abu Dhabi.

-Products
+Products and services

-Zoho has over 45 integrated applications, mainly designed for small and medium-sized businesses (SMBs), but scalable for larger enterprises.
-These products span many categories, including customer relationship management, marketing, sales, customer support, finance, human resources, collaboration, productivity, operations, IT management, and analytics.
-Notable products include online office suite offering Zoho Office Suite, customer relationship management software Zoho CRM, accounting software Zoho Books, HR management platform Zoho People, and project management software Zoho Projects.

-ManageEngine has both on-premises and cloud-based software products in categories such as enterprise IT management, cybersecurity and unified endpoint management.
+Zoho develops software for sales, finance, customer service, marketing, human resources, productivity, IT management, collaboration, and analytics.

+Zoho CRM

+Zoho CRM, released in 2005, is the company's customer relationship management software for sales, marketing and customer engagement.
+By 2022, Zoho described CRM and CRM Plus as its largest revenue-generating product lines.